On This Page[Hide][Show]

 - Coordinating with others;

-- Judgment and decision-making;
+- Judgment and decision making;

 - Cognitive flexibility;

-- Understanding objectives;
+- Understanding goals;

 - Good verbal communication skills;